 Waldorf University emphasizes a student engagement and policy enforcement philosophy to alcohol and drug issues on campus.
 Waldorf University currently does not allow undergraduate students to have alcohol on campus in any capacity (consumption, possession).
 This policy allows for enforcement of the policy to be clear and without a vague decision-making process.
-The first exception to this policy is that outside adult groups that sponsor an event (such as a wedding or family reunion) may have alcohol at a non-student/employee event provided that the AODA committee approves the conditions and that proper standards are upheld with regard to not serving minors.
-The second exception to alcohol on campus is regarding.
-Timberland Apartments, which is an off-site Waldorf managed apartment unit with upper-class students.
+The first exception to this policy is that outside adult groups that sponsor an event (such as a wedding or family reunions) may have alcohol at a non-student/employee event provided that the proper standards are upheld regarding not serving minors.
+The second exception to alcohol on campus is regarding Timberland Apartments, which is an off-site Waldorf managed apartment unit with upperclass students.
 All residents of each unit must be 21 years of age to possess or consume alcohol at this site.
-The third exception is Rasmussen Residence Hall where we house part time employees, seasonal employees, other guest interns and Graduate Assistants where all residents are 21 years of age and older.
+We have also identified the need for tradition and retention with our student population.
+For the last three years we have begun the tradition with the help of the senior class, Waldorf and student senate has created a senior sendoff party where limited amount of alcohol is provided for a formal senior student send off.
+This has allowed for healthy means to work towards a traditional upper-class event that allows students to celebrate their accomplishments in a formal controlled setting.
+This new tradition has had positive reviews from students and staff.
+There was a successful turnout and the students responsibly enjoyed monitored alcohol with food, games, prizes, senior send-off slide show and DJ dance and decorations.
+This event showed the Waldorf community that an alcohol event for students, if planned well (legally) can have some positive impacts on the student and the student experience demonstrating responsible adult planning, leadership, and social events with alcohol.

-The student engagement tools utilized on campus in AODA prevention include educational strategies, alternative activities, environmental strategies, community involvement, early involvement and connection strategies.
+The student engagement tools utilized on campus in AODA prevention include educational strategies, alternative activities, environmental strategies, community involvement, early involvement, and connection strategies.
 Since 2016 the AODA Committee has expanded its scope to address high risk sexual behaviors, which are often closely related to the use of alcohol and drugs.
 The counseling approaches employed by the Student Life Counseling Department include screenings, AODA assessment and education, and periodic orientations.
 RA training conducted by the counselor on AODA topics is also part of residence life pre-year training.
-The University also has a speaker series during the academic year required for first year students that has a variety of general speakers, one of which addresses substance abuse in some form each year as well as high risk sexual behaviors.
+The University also has a speaker series during the academic year required for first year students that has a variety of general speakers, they address subjects such as sexual assault, substance abuse, and legal ramifications because of AODA issues.
+This occurs in some form each year.
+We also have the campus nurse and head athletic trainer that goes over the drug testing procedures and educated each sports group at the beginning of the year prior to them competing.